orbitmines/library/phases/Project Index.md

 - **Runtime Tools**: [Process Explorer](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer), [[sandsifter]], [[rosenbridge]], [[Reptar]], [[PTEditor]]
 - **Emulators**: [Synopsys Unified Emulation and Prototyping System](https://www.synopsys.com/verification/emulation/zebu-ep1.html)
 - **Networking**: [[Anoma]]
+- **Some random concepts**
+- Floating-Point Arithmetic (there were people who created neat graphs for these, find them? - probably a very neat way of phrasing them in terms of rays ; as in where the ambiguity happens), eNDIAN BASE ENCODING, ..